opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/PERT-View-Flow-Diagram-Icons.md

 # PERT View Flow Diagram Icons

-In the diagram, each job is represented by a rectangle (also referred to as a \"job box\") containing a colored bar indicating the job status, an icon representing the job type, the job name, and/or icons representing the special information about the job.
+In the diagram, each job is represented by a rectangle (also referred to as a "job box") containing a colored bar indicating the job status, an icon representing the job type, the job name, and/or icons representing the special information about the job.
 For information on the Job Status colors, refer to [Setting Preferences for Status Colors](Preferences-for-Status-Colors.md).
 For a description of